mani-vernix/discord-selfbot/README.md

 # discord-self
-An Simple Discord Self Bot To Be Faster
+An Simple Discord Self Bot To Do Your Activities Faster Than Before

 *Created From [discord.js-self@12.0.4](https://www.npmjs.com/package/discord.js-self)*